WICG/page-lifecycle/README.md

 ### End-of-life scenarios
 There are 3 high level scenarios for “end-of-life”.
 #### 1. System Interventions
-TThe system moves the app to STOPPED state and stops CPU usage, or the system moves the app to DISCARDED state and discards the app to reclaim memory.
+The system moves the app to STOPPED state and stops CPU usage, or the system moves the app to DISCARDED state and discards the app to reclaim memory.
 Handling this is in-scope for this proposal.\
 For detailed Scenarios and Requirements, see the [list here](https://docs.google.com/document/d/1UuS6ff4Fd4igZgL50LDS8MeROVrOfkN13RbiP2nTT9I/edit#heading=h.rsruvllnv993).
 #### 2. User Exit
 The user may close the tab (foreground or background) or navigate away OR on mobile, swipe the app away from task switcher.
 The user may background the app by minimizing the window OR on mobile by going to the homescreen and task switcher.\